 Another great feature of the UPI is that you don’t need any specific bank’s account to be able to make transactions.
 You can use any bank’s UPI system to transfer money or make payments.

+How many banks are associated?
 Presently only 10 banks are associated with this system, but soon many other banks are expected to join.

+How to use the UPI app?
 If you have a bank account, you need to download the UPI app of a bank from Google PlayStore.